batuhan5/fetalhealth/README.md

 maternal mortality.
 The equipment itself works by sending ultrasound pulses and reading its response, thus shedding light on fetal heart rate (FHR), fetal movements, uterine contractions and more.

+In this project my goal is to build a model that predicate fetal health classes.I made this model in R and i used multinomial logistic regression.

 citation